siddhartha-gadgil/DeptWeb/_seminars/vikram.md

 ---
-speaker: Vikamjit Singh Chandel (IISc Mathematics)
+speaker: Vikramjit Singh Chandel (IISc Mathematics)
 title: "The Pick--Nevanlinna interpolation problem: complex-analytic methods in special domains"
 date: July 17, 2017
-time: 3:00 p.m.
+time: 3pm
 venue: LH-1, Mathematics Department
 ---
 The Pick--Nevanlinna interpolation problem in its fullest generality is as